 Appraisers can tell you a lot about the neighborhoods in which they work.
 They innately understand the value of certain features to the homeowners of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home in question.
 Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to putting a value on features of homes in Cape Coral and Lee, ValPro Appraisal LLC is second to none.
 The sales comparison approach to value is commonly awarded the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-The bottom line is, an appraiser from ValPro Appraisal LLC will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+The bottom line is, an appraiser from ValPro Appraisal LLC will help you get the most accurate property value, so you can make wise real estate decisions.